 The person who said there’s no use crying over spilled milk probably didn’t own a beautiful, expensive carpet.
 Milk might not look it, but it can be trouble in a carpeted home.
-If you leave milk spills and stains to stand, they could harden, or even worse, start to stink.
+If you leave milk spills and stains to stand, they could harden or, even worse, start to stink.

 Why Is Milk so Difficult to Clean?